Treer/resgenEx/README.md

 converting from other formats into .po.
 If you wish to add these comments to an existing .po file you can convert it to .resx then back to .po

+In future I may add WiX .wxl files.

 **The Windows executable can be [downloaded here](https://mega.co.nz/#!DZ9mGIhI!928EQfsXO8PAZ6PFbF6mkuVg8ZTgtawj7cAFgCURpu0)** (v0.11)

 #### Usage: